Linda Le

-Linda Le (born December 15, 1982) is an American cosplayer, costumer, model, artist and Internet personality of Vietnamese descent.
+Linda Le (born December 15, 1982) is an American cosplayer, costumer, model, artist, and Internet personality of Vietnamese descent.
 She is also known as Vampy Bit Me, or just Vampy or Vamp; "Vampy" is also a name she has given to her own fictional character persona.

+As a model and cosplayer, Le has been featured in several mainstream magazines including FHM Singapore and Playboy.
+She is a prominent spokesperson, brand ambassador, and event host for multiple Japanese and American companies, with partnerships including Bandai, Capcom, DC Comics, Kotobukiya, and Udon Entertainment.

 Biography

 Early life

 Born in Okmulgee, Oklahoma to a family of Vietnamese immigrants, Le moved to and grew up in San Jose, California where she graduated with a business degree from San Jose State University while doing various odd jobs.
 She later studied hairstyling from Paul Mitchell's in the U.S., Toni & Guy in London, as well as in Tokyo, before returning to America where she began teaching makeup and modeling.
 She has been dressing up as classic anime and video game characters since she was 12.